cskordis/ELFII-Blank-Card/README.md

 # ELFII-Blank-Card
-This is a KiCad blank card template for any new cards
+This is a KiCad 9.0 blank card template for any new ELF II cards.